As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Are There Fossils in New Mexico?

 You can also find petrified cycads or petrified palm trees at Red Rock Spring.
 The area mines in Kelly Ghost Town are another excellent location to find various fossils.
-Megalodon teeth aren’t common in New Mexico, however, there are the giant fossilized remains of the Godzilla nicknamed shark.
+Megalodon teeth aren’t common in New Mexico; however, there are giant fossilized remains of the Godzilla, which is nicknamed shark.

-They were discovered in the Santa Fe region.
-The Shark Tooth Ridge in central New Mexico contains various amounts of shark teeth fossils and other types of fossils.
-The areas around Cabezon have also been noted for their shark teeth fossil remains, some quite big.
+They were discovered in the Santa Fe area.
+The Shark Tooth Ridge in central New Mexico has a variety of shark tooth fossils and other fossils.
+The area near Cabezon is also known for its shark tooth fossil remnants, some of which are extremely large.

 FAQ About Rockhounding in New Mexico

-Sill did not find the answer to your answers about rockhounding in New Mexico?
+Sill did not find the answer to your questions about rockhounding in New Mexico.
 Find frequently asked questions in the section below:

-New Mexico is an excellent state for rockhounds to fulfill their dreams and find various rare, or precious items.
+New Mexico is an excellent state for rockhounds to fulfill their dreams and find various rare or precious items.
 It is legal to rockhound in the state, and there are various places where you are permitted to do so.
-Always make sure that you aren’t collecting in prohibited or private lands.
+Always make sure that you aren’t collecting on prohibited or private lands.

 What is New Mexico’s State Fossil?

-The official state fossil of New Mexico is the Coelophysis, since 1981.
+The official state fossil of New Mexico has been Coelophysis since 1981.
 It is a small biped meat-eating dinosaur that lived during the Late Triassic, between 205 and 210 million years ago.
 Its name translates to “hollow form” due to its limb bones.
 Most of the fossils are found at Ghost Ranch.

 What is New Mexico State Rock?